Timber-Ye/CUDA_ON_ARM/README.md

 # CUDA_ON_ARM
-Tutorials and Practices on CUDA C Programming given by NVIDIA Developer Community.
+Tutorials and Practice on CUDA C Programming given by NVIDIA Developer Community.